iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

           "requesterrestrict": "0x0000000000000000000000000000000000000000"
         }

-Once your order is ready you can sign it, and send it to the potential user of your dataset.
-You can also publish it on the iExec marketplace with the SDK:
+Once your order is ready, you can sign it before sending it to the potential user of your dataset.
+You can also publish it on the iExec marketplace using the SDK:

 .. code-block:: bash